Study In USA

 Types of Educational Institutes

-In USA, there are four types of educational institutes, characterized based on their infrastructure, curriculum, funding, & teaching.
+In USA, there are three types of educational institutes, characterized based on their infrastructure, curriculum, funding, & teaching.
 They are:

 Popular Universities to Study in USA